-Despite the material drawdowns experienced by most major asset classes during the year, the Fund's investments in regulatory capital relief securities, showed resilience and outperformance resulting from strong income generation from floating-rate security coupons and the strength of underlying collateral fundamentals.
+In 2023, the Fund's investments in regulatory capital relief securities, showed resilience and outperformance resulting from strong income generation from floating-rate security coupons and the strength of underlying collateral fundamentals.
 Income generation from these securities, which increased over the course of the year given the rise in base rates, more than offset modest mark-to-market price volatility.
+During the 12-month period, the Fund returned 16.93% (net), outperforming the Bloomberg High Yield, Bloomberg Aggregate, and Morningstar Leveraged Loan which returned 13.44%, 5.53%, and 13.08%, respectively.
 As a reminder, regulatory capital is the amount of capital a bank or financial institution needs to satisfy the capital requirements as determined by banking regulators.

-While our investment strategy continues to include the entire banking sector, from community banks to global money center banks, the Fund's new investments of \$59.5 million were made in regulatory capital relief securities as we believe the asset class offered a more attractive coupon and risk-return profile vis-à-vis community banking investments.
+While our investment strategy continues to include the entire banking sector, from community banks to global money center banks, the Fund's new investments of \$30.3 million were made in regulatory capital relief securities as we believe the asset class offered a more attractive coupon and risk-return profile vis-à-vis community banking investments.

-The Fund's Net Asset Value ("NAV") decreased year-over-year by (4.20%) from \$21.70 to \$20.79.
-However, factoring in dividends paid during the year of \$1.66, the total return was +4.80%.
+The Fund's Net Asset Value ("NAV") increased year-over-year by 2.69% from \$20.79 to \$21.43.
 The Fund reports its NAV monthly, which we believe helps stabilize the stock price during periods of market volatility and creates pricing alignment with the underlying investments.

-During the period, the Fund declared monthly distributions totaling \$1.66 per share, including a special dividend declaration of \$0.10 per share in the fourth quarter, for a year-end dividend yield of approximately 9.7%.
-Since the fourth quarter 2019, the Fund has over-earned its stated dividend rate.
+During 2023, the Fund declared distributions totaling \$2.20 per share, including a long term capital gain distribution of \$0.42 per share in October and a special distribution of \$0.10 per share in the fourth quarter.
+In September, the Fund announced that its Board of Directors increased the quarterly cash distribution to \$0.45 per share from \$0.39 per share, an increase of \$0.06 from the previous recurring quarterly rate.
+Since the fourth quarter 2019, the Fund has over-earned its stated distribution rate.